DeeptradeProtocol/sui-deepbook-wrapper-package/README.md

 However, this would only become necessary if DeepBook transitions to permissionless pool creation AND the ecosystem grows to support thousands of token types with active trading.
 Given that DeepBook pools are currently permissioned, this is not an immediate concern.

 #### Order Fees
-The wrapper's order fee structure has minimal economic risk.
-By collecting fees in SUI, we maintain a stable and liquid asset for treasury management.
+The Deepbook Wrapper's order fee structure has minimal economic risk.
+By collecting fees in SUI, we maintain a stable and liquid asset for reserves management.
 Since reserve coverage fees directly match the DEEP amount needed, there's a fair value exchange.
-The additional 1% protocol fee helps cover operational costs and treasury maintenance.
+The additional 1% protocol fee helps cover operational costs and reserves maintenance.

 ## License